ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 .. code-block:: console

    source etc/lmod-setup.sh <platform>       # OR: source etc/lmod-setup.csh <platform> when running in a csh/tcsh shell module use /path/to/ufs-srweather-app/modulefiles module load wflow_<platform>

 where ``<platform>`` is a valid, lowercased machine name (see ``MACHINE`` in :numref:`Section %s <user>` for valid values).

 After loading the workflow, users should follow the instructions printed to the console.
 Usually, the instructions will tell the user to run ``conda activate regional_workflow``.
-For example, a user on Hera with permissions on the ``nems`` project may issue the following commands to load the regional workflow (replacing ``User.Name`` with their actual username): etai
+For example, a user on Hera with permissions on the ``nems`` project may issue the following commands to load the regional workflow (replacing ``User.Name`` with their actual username):

 .. code-block:: console

    source /scratch1/NCEPDEV/nems/User.Name/ufs-srweather-app/etc/lmod-setup.sh hera